 We often calculate correlation during EDA (Exploratory data analysis) to check how strongly two variables are correlated to one another.
 It’s tempting to assume that one variable causes the other.
-But correlation proves causation is a logical fallacy known as Cum Hoc, Ergo Propter Hoc1.
+But correlation proves causation is a logical fallacy known as Cum Hoc, Ergo Propter Hoc

 For example,